-To really decide whether they’re okay for a guy to wear or not, you need to know where they come from, the pros/cons, and what your options are.
+To really decide whether they’re a stylish thing for a guy to wear or not, you need to know where they come from, the pros/cons, and what your options are.

-What exactly is a messenger bag?
+What IS a messenger bag, really?

 The name is pretty straightforward, surprisingly.
 The messenger bag was originally designed for men who worked at the post office so they could have easy access to the letters they were carrying.
 A long strap would go across the body or over the shoulder, so the postman’s hands would be free as he walked.

 Utility workers, postmen, and bike couriers all used them because they made their jobs easier.
 When they first came out in the 1950s, it was impossible to find them in stores—companies had them specifically made for their employees.
 However, they became more popular as time went on, and were suddenly in stores across the country.

 What are the perks of using a messenger bag?

 Whether you’re carrying books or a laptop, they’re a great way to walk into work and look like you belong there.
-Arriving at a meeting with a messenger bag presents a very different visual than arriving with a brightly colored backpack.
-Often, you can even get away with passing it off as a laptop bag.
+If you’re in business, arriving at a meeting with a messenger bag presents a very different visual than arriving with a brightly colored (or even neutral colored) backpack.

 Backpacks are filled from top to bottom, and often lack any specific organizational structure.
-And to top it off, you can access the bag while you’re wearing it; a simple search for a pen could turn into a fifteen-minute spectacle.
+And to top it off, you can’t usually access the items in your backpack while you’re wearing it; a simple search for a pen could turn into a fifteen-minute spectacle.
 However, you can access a messenger bag while it’s still on your shoulder.

 Lastly, messenger bags sit very close to your body.
 Whether you’re waiting in line or sitting on the subway, you’re taking up less space than you would with a backpack.

 A recap of the benefits: